Did you apply to any other universities? What made you choose Warwick?

-I have secured a graduate trainee job with Rolls Royce following a 10 week summer internship and later hope to go into Law and become a commercial solicitor.
+I have secured a graduate trainee job with Rolls Royce, following a 10 week summer internship.
+I later hope to go into Law and become a commercial solicitor.

 What advice would you give to some considering applying to Warwick?

 Come in with an open mind and actively seek the support that is available to you.
-It's very easy to come to university with a fixed idea of what you want to do and which career you want to pursue, but closing yourself to possibilities and experiences could prevent you from finding something even more suited to your interests and abilities.
-There is a wealth of support available for students, whether it be personal, academic or career oriented and it is important to access those support networks as early on as possible.
+It's very easy to come to university with a fixed idea of what you want to do and which career you want to pursue.
+But, losing yourself to possibilities and experiences, could prevent you from finding something even more suited to your interests and abilities.
+There is a wealth of support available for students, personal, academic or career oriented.
+It is important to access those support networks as early on as possible.